Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

 \subsection{Motivation: the mirror P=W conjecture}

 Traditionally mirror symmetry relates two compact Kähler $n$-dimensional Calabi-Yau manifolds $X$ and $X^\vee$: the complex (algebraic) geometry of $X$ (B-side) is equivalent to the symplectic geometry of $X^\vee$ (A-side) and vice versa \cite{MirrorBook}\cite{MirrorBook2Clay}.
-The most intricate formulation of mirror symmetry known as the homological mirror symmetry conjecture was proposed by M. Kontsevich \cite{Kontsevichmirror}.
+The categorial formulation of mirror symmetry known as the homological mirror symmetry (HMS for short) conjecture was proposed by M. Kontsevich \cite{Kontsevichmirror}.
 According to this conjecture, the derived category of coherent sheaves on $X$, ${D^b\Coh}(X)$, is equivalent to the (derived) Fukaya category of $X^\vee$, $\mathrm{Fuk}(X^\vee)$ \cite{SeidelFukayaLeftbook}\cite{FOOO}.
-On the other hand, the most basic form of mirror symmetry is the symmetry of Hodge numbers: $h^{p,q}(X)=h^{d-p,q}(X^\vee)$ for all $p,q$.
+On the other hand, the most basic form of mirror symmetry is the symmetry of Hodge numbers: $h^{p,q}(X)=h^{n-p,q}(X^\vee)$ for all $p,q \geq 0$.
 This simple relation becomes more involved when we attempt to extend mirror symmetry to non-compact Kähler Calabi-Yau's $U$ and $U^\vee$.
-In this case, Hodge data are refined by two filtrations: the Deligne's canonical weight filtration $W_\bullet$ and the perverse Leray filtration $P_\bullet$ associated to the canonical affinization map.
+In this case, Hodge-theoretic data are refined by two filtrations: Deligne's canonical weight filtration $W_\bullet$ and the perverse Leray filtration $P_\bullet$ associated to the canonical affinization map.
 Incorporating these refinements, we define a perverse-mixed Hodge polynomial of $U$ as

 where $F^\bullet$ is the Hodge filtration (Definition \ref{def:PMH poly}). \begin{conj} (Mirror P=W Conjecture) Assume that two $n$-dimensional log Calabi-Yau varieties $U$ and $U^\vee$ are mirror to each other.
-Then we have the following polynomial identity . \end{conj}
+Then we have the following polynomial identity